ABCDO-TN/ABCUPDATER/README.md

 ![PHP Version](https://img.shields.io/badge/PHP-7.4+-blueviolet)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

 A powerful, flexible, and white-labeled WordPress plugin that provides a robust system for managing automatic updates for private themes hosted on GitHub.
-This plugin was created by **ABCDO & (Gemini Pro 2.5)**.
+This plugin was created by **ABCDO**.

 ---